Guide to Selling a House

 The not-so-hard sell

-Whether you’re thinking about selling your property or have had it on the market for a while, following the simple steps below will shift it faster than you can say ‘exchange and completion’.
+Whether you’re thinking about selling your property or have had it on the market for a while, following the simple guide to selling a house steps below will shift it faster than you can say ‘exchange and completion’.

 Choosing an agent